 » Relax in a Spa at Montseny Park

-When we talk about water and things to do outside Barcelona most of the people think: Beaches.
+When we talk about water and things to do outside Barcelona most of people think: beaches.
 But I will show you another way to have fun: pools, hot tubs and sauna.
 Heaven!!
 Not so often I have the chance to indulge myself in a Spa, so I put my bikini on, I grabbed my towel and run to the Spa at Hotel El Montanya.

 OMG!!!
 Soft lights, warm pools, sauna and us.
-Nine exhausted travel bloggers healing our muscles after two long days full of adventures, exploring what to do around Barcelona Province. [at this point we had already done canoping, zipline, Segway, harvesting parsley and wine tasting.
-The last one a super tiring ;-)]
+Nine exhausted travel bloggers healing our muscles after two long days full of adventures, exploring what to do around Barcelona Province. [at this point we had already done canopying, zipline, Segway, harvesting parsley and wine tasting.
+The last one a super tiring activity ;-)]

 Sorry, but I have no picture of the Spa!
-For the first time on the trip I forgot to be a blogger, I left my camera in the room and just chilled out as a normal guest.
+For the first time on the trip I forgot to be a blogger, left my camera in the room and just chilled out as a normal guest.

-4º Element: Fire – Hot things to do outside Barcelona
+4th Element: Fire – Hot things to do outside Barcelona

-» Nature and History in Vic city
+» Nature and history in Vic city

-I´m sure you are curious about our fourth element.
+I’m sure you are curious about our fourth element.
 It’s not so common to enjoy a trip with fire, or on fire, but with Love and Road unexpected things happen!
 We went to Vic city, really close to the Pyrenees to fly a hot air balloon.
-The take off was in the middle of the fields, we flew above the city, admired the Pyrenees mountains [still with some snow caps] and helped our pilot to land and fold the hot air balloon.
+The take-off was in the middle of the fields, we flew above the city, admired the Pyrenees mountains [still with some snow caps] and helped our pilot to land and fold the hot air balloon.
 A really unique and adventurous morning.

 The Baló Tour does group and individual flights.
-As Vic is in a valley, protected from strong winds, they can fly almost everyday and the landscape is stunning.
+As Vic is in a valley, protected from strong winds, they can fly almost every day and the landscape is stunning.
 The balloon flight is definitely one of the hottest things to do outside Barcelona.
 After the flight, we went to explore Vic, a historical town with medieval architecture.

 » Food for your soul!
 Lunch at Magda Subirana Restaurant

-Still talking about fire, we can´t finish our 4 Elements Adventure without eating a feast.
+Still talking about fire, we can’t finish our 4 Elements Adventure without eating a feast.
 All our meals in Catalunya were delicious, but the last lunch was “oh my God!!”.
 Eating at Magda Subirana Restaurant is definitely is one of the top recommendations of things to do outside Barcelona.
 Magda, the chef, will surprise you with local ingredients, reinvented recipes and good wine.

 A curious thing about Spanish cuisine is that most of the awarded restaurants are outside the big cities.
 So one thing you can be sure, you gonna eat very well while exploring Catalunya and searchings for delicious things to do outside Barcelona.